-Key lessons on how to gain 10x more followers on LinkedIn
+Key lessons on how to increase LinkedIn followers by 10X

 It’s no secret that the best B2B digital marketing strategies in 2019 include a focus on social media.
 And for B2B companies, LinkedIn has built a loyal business-focused audience and has developed tools to target your buyer personas.
 But what many people don’t realize is that in order to maximize the effectiveness of those tools, you need to “train” the algorithms to recognize which types of people actually fit your buyer personas.
 Having a robust audience of followers who already engage with the content you post makes it easier to target paid advertising to people who are most likely to be your ideal prospects.

 While constantly checking your follower count is widely regarded as a distracting vanity metric, growing your audience does have merit.
 After all, perception matters.
 Your follower count lends legitimacy to your reputation and credibility to the thought leadership you share.
 So it’s something you should check periodically, but not obsess over.

 Just as doctors are the worst at taking their own medicine, even the best B2B marketing agencies all too often are so busy working on digital campaigns for their clients that they don’t make time to invest in their own social media efforts.
 At The Marketing Blender, we specialize in sales and marketing alignment, so we understand the importance of walking the walk.